FozzTexx/split-pdf/README.md

-This is a little xonsh script I've been putting together to split up pages in a PDF that were scanned as duplex, where there are two pages side by side on each page of the PDF.
+This is a little python script I've been putting together to split up pages in a PDF that were scanned as duplex, where there are two pages side by side on each page of the PDF.
 I'm sure it needs many more options and refinements but for the moment it can handle a few things.